Example of a scrolling LED sign AnimUV prop.

 The building AnimUV shader doesn't require a mod.

-While previously created props still require the AnimUV Params mod, a new method for saving shader parameters by boformer has removed the requirement for a mod.
-Vehicle sub meshes still require the mod.
+While vehicle sub-meshes and previously created props still require the AnimUV Params mod, a new method for saving shader parameters by boformer has removed the requirement for a mod.
+Vehicle sub-meshes still require the mod.

 This article assumes you are familiar with regular prop asset creation.